Oil price jumps on fear of Iranian retaliation against U.S.

 But Iran has also directly targeted tankers.
 This year it seized a British-flagged tanker, the Stena Impero, for several weeks.
 And it has shot down a U.S. military drone.

-About 80% of the crude oil that goes through the Strait of Hormuz goes to countries in Asia, including China, Japan, India and South Korea.
+About 80 percent of the crude oil that goes through the Strait of Hormuz goes to countries in Asia, including China, Japan, India and South Korea.

 But the rise in the global price of oil will affect other countries more widely, particularly oil-importing countries with big manufacturing sectors like Germany and Italy.
-Those countries fared worst in the stock market on Friday, with their main indexes falling 1.4% and 1.1% respectively.
+Those countries fared worst in the stock market on Friday, with their main indexes falling 1.4 percent and 1.1 percent respectively.